GulsahDuzgun/Flutter/expense_tracker/lib/readME.md

 -"dispose" like initState and "build" is part of a StatefullWidget's lifecycle .
 It is called automatically by Flutter when the widget & its state are about to be destroyed.

 -Only state classes can implement "dispose" -elden çıkarmak- method, StatelessWidget can't.

+-On state class we can access with widget object to StatefullWidget class' fields and functions